 Kat is originally from Central Virginia where she studied and taught Tap, Jazz, Ballet and Musical Theatre for the past 26 years in private studios, community and regional theatre companies.
 She has choreographed over a dozen musical theater productions, as well as appeared onstage in many more; some of her favorites being among “Anything Goes” & “Babes in Arms”.
 Kat recently took some time off to relocate to the Louisville area and to start a family.
 She has since enjoyed spending time with her husband and 2 sons, but is also thrilled to be back and working again in the field of dance education as a children’s Ballet, Jazz and Tap instructor at Dance 502.

-Kat is also a photographer, and you’ll see many of her photos featured around the site.
+Kat is also a photographer and owns Kat Beall Photography, and you’ll see many of her photos featured around the site.

 Instructor: Tap, Ballet, Jazz

 Kristin began her dance training at 3 years old.
 She studied ballet, tap, jazz, pointe and modern at several Louisville studios, where she competed individually and in groups winning numerous regional and national awards.
 These include Distinguished Performer, Top Soloist, LA Agent Semi-finalist and Convention Scholarship winner.
 During her years of training, she participated and traveled to numerous dance conventions and master classes including Broadway Dance Center in NYC.
 Kristin has over 20 years of teaching experience.
 She teaches all levels, ages 3 to Adult and has choreographed several award winning routines.
 Along with teaching in the studio, Kristin has also coached several JCPS Middle School Dance Teams.